Anesthesiology Research Clinical Scientist Track

 The Research Clinical Scientist Track is designed to provide residents with an opportunity to devote a block of time to clinical or laboratory research.
 The program is offered during the CA-3 year (up to a 6 month block).
 Neil Roy Connelly, MD, Director of Anesthesia Research, is the director of the program.

-The program seeks to provide the framework for the resident to participate actively as a Principal Investigator in a specific study.
-Under the close direction of a faculty member from the Department of Anesthesiology, or a mentor from another Department who is deemed to be appropriate, the resident is expected to:
+The program seeks to provide the framework for you to participate actively as a Principal Investigator in a specific study.
+Under the close direction of a faculty member from the Department of Anesthesiology, or a mentor from another Department who is deemed to be appropriate, you are expected to:

 - Detail her/his plan in the application for the CST